On day 62 of my 366-day self-care challenge, I chased good weather to cure my winter blues.

-No matter where you live there will always be weather anomalies.
-Rain, snow, sleet, earthquakes, tornadoes, thunderstorms – and, of course, hail.
+No matter where you live there will always be weather anomalies: rain, snow, sleet, earthquakes, tornadoes, thunderstorms – and, of course, hail.

-For me, the rain isn’t the problem; it’s the darkness.
-At first, the seasonal shift is a welcome change from the summer’s routine.
-You go inside.
-You make some soup.
-You sit by the fire.
+So, for me at least, the rain isn’t a problem.
+But the darkness is another story.
+At first, the seasonal shift always seems like a welcome change from the summer routine.
+I go inside.
+I make some soup.
+I sit by the fire.